sarmadiali98/ReLico/verifier-benchmarks/README.md

 - resource requirements,
 - time consumed during verification.

-In other words, this benchmark set is used to study how equivalent models behave when verified in the two ecosystems, rather than to demonstrate the core translation alone.
+In other words, this benchmark set is used to study how equivalent models behave when verified in the two ecosystems.
+It is an evaluation harness, not the core ReLico translator itself.

-## Goal

-The benchmark workflow in this directory was assembled to answer the following practical question:

-> Given equivalent TR and LF models, how do the two verification workflows compare in what they can verify, how much time they consume, and what computational cost they incur?

-The comparison is therefore centered on:

-- what properties can be checked successfully,
-- the time and resource cost of verification,
-- the practical limits encountered by each verification workflow.

 ## Recommended reviewer path

-The recommended first reviewer path is the smoke-test workflow:
+The recommended first check is the smoke-test workflow.

+From the repository root:

 ```bash
 cd verifier-benchmarks